Shank8466/Shashxnk-Writeups/README.md

 # My Security Writeups

-Sanitized pentest & lab writeups.
+Pentest & lab writeups.
 Each writeup is educational and redacted to remove platform-specific flags, IPs, and any sensitive data.

 ## Structure
 - `writeups/tryhackme/` — TryHackMe writeups